-Joint bachelor's-master's programs -at Yeshiva University exist in the fields of Jewish education, Jewish studies, applied mathematics, quantitative economics and Social Work.
-In these programs, qualified upperclassmen may take graduate courses and receive credit simultaneously toward their undergraduate and graduate degrees.
+Joint bachelor's-master's programs with the graduate schools of Yeshiva University exist in the fields of Jewish education and Jewish studies.
+In these programs, qualified upperclassmen may take courses at the university's graduate schools and receive credit simultaneously toward their undergraduate and graduate degrees.
 Further information is available in the Office of the Registrar.

 Combined programs with other institutions include Bar-Ilan University School of Economics and Business Administration, Columbia University School of Engineering and Applied Science, Columbia's Department of Rehabilitation Medicine Occupational Therapy Program, NYU College of Nursing, New York College of Podiatric Medicine, SUNY State College of Optometry, the Graduate Program in Physician Assistant Studies at Mercy College, Physical Therapy with the State University of New Jersey (Rutgers), the State University of New York at Stony Brook College of Engineering and Applied Sciences.
-Further information about these programs, including an Articulation Agreement with NYU in Nutrition, is available in the Academic Advisement Center.
+Further information is available in the Office of the Dean.